 English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: Literary Theory and Interdisciplinary Studies.
 PERIOD: 20th/21st-Century Literature.
 Same as ENGL:3180.

-Series of projects focusing on creating strong graphic design and graphic identity using Abode Creative Suite.
+Series of projects focusing on developing graphic design skill sets and using the Adobe Creative Suite and other programs.
 GE: Engineering Be Creative.

 Mask and puppet design; paper mache, plaster gauze, thermal plastics, and soft sculpture techniques.
 GE: Engineering Be Creative.

 THTR:3211 Period Styles 3 s.h.

 Survey of design and motifs spanning history of western civilization through development of interior and exterior architecture, furniture, decorative themes, fashion, and fine art.